 As does our God, a lion commands fear, respect, adoration, and worship.

 Obviously, we shouldn’t worship our cats, though I’m quite sure they think that we should!
 Cats are, simply put, an enigma in the animal kingdom!

-In the Bible, felines are symbolic of the best and worst traits of humankind.
-They encompass the full gamut — jealousy, anger, fierceness, power, strength, majesty, and protector, all of which we see in them, and ourselves, today.
+In the Bible, felines symbolize humankind’s best and worst traits.
+They encompass the full gamut — jealousy, anger, fierceness, power, strength, majesty, and protector, all of which we see in them and ourselves, today.